-Name of mitigation actio n ^a Sector(s) affected ^b GHG(s) affected Objective and/or activity affected Type of instrument ^c Status of implementation ^d Brief description ^e Start year of implementation Implementing entity or entities Estimate of mitigation impact (no cumulative, in kt CO 2 eq) Ammonia and manure policy Agriculture N 2 O Reduce emissions through manure and ammonia management Regulatory Implemented National and European policies since the 1997, whith changes over time 1997 National government 1,100.0 Landfill policy Waste management/was te CH 4 Reduction in amount of landfilled waste, reduction of CH4 emissions from landfill sites Other (Voluntary Agreement) Implemented In the early 1990s, the government introduced bans on the use of certain categories of waste for land-filling and since then the policy to reduce the land-filling has been strengthened 1995 National government 2,800.0 Energy performance standards (EPN) (new buildings) & Ecodesign directive) Other (Built environment) CO 2 To stimulate energy savings in new building by setting minimum energy performance standards.
+Name of mitigation action a Sector(s) affected b GHG(s) affected Objective and/or activity affected Type of instrument c Status of implementation d Brief description e Start year of implementation Implementing entity or entities Estimate of mitigation impact (not cumulative, in kt CO 2 eq) Ammonia and manure policy Agriculture N 2 O Reduce emissions through manure and ammonia management Regulatory Implemented National and European policies since the 1997, whith changes over time 1997 National government 1,100.00 Landfill policy Waste management/was te CH 4 Reduction in amount of landfilled waste, reduction of CH4 emissions from landfill sites Other (Voluntary Agreement) Implemented In the early 1990s, the government introduced bans on the use of certain categories of waste for land-filling and since then the policy to reduce the land-filling has been strengthened 1995 National government 2,800.00 Energy performance standards (EPN) (new buildings) & Ecodesign directive) Other (Built environment) CO 2 To stimulate energy savings in new building by setting minimum energy performance standards.
 To limit the environmental impact of energy- using and energy- related products by setting standards for the design of products Regulatory Implemented Already in the 1990s the regulation on the energy perfomance of new builing started.
-The relevant EU Directives in this context are the Energy Performance of Buildings Directive (EPBD) and the Eco design Directive European Commission / National government 100.0 Covenant energy efficiency in the built environment (More with Less; Koepel convenant) Other (Built environment) To stimulate energy savings in existing residential buildings through a package of instruments Voluntary Agreement Implemented A wide variety of policy instruments were set up since 2005 in order to encourage the retrofitting of existing buildings 2005 National government 2,700.0 "Block-by-block incentive scheme" [Blok-voor-blok programma] & Innovation programme built environment Other (Built environment) CO 2 Facilitating investments in the improvement of the energy quality of homes and to speed up application of renewable energy concepts in built environment through innovation Implemented 2011 National government 0.0
+The relevant EU Directives in this context are the Energy Performance of Buildings Directive (EPBD) and the Eco design Directive European Commission / National government 100.00 Covenant energy efficiency in the built environment (More with Less; Koepel convenant) Other (Built environment) To stimulate energy savings in existing residential buildings through a package of instruments Voluntary Agreement Implemented A wide variety of policy instruments were set up since 2005 in order to encourage the retrofitting of existing buildings 2005 National government 2,700.00 "Block-by-block incentive scheme" [Blok-voor-blok programma] & Innovation programme built environment Other (Built environment) CO 2 Facilitating investments in the improvement of the energy quality of homes and to speed up application of renewable energy concepts in built environment through innovation Implemented 2011 National government 0.00 a Parties should use an asterisk (\) to indicate that a mitigation action is included in the 'with measures' projection.